Chlamydia symptoms in women

 What happens if chlamydia is left untreated?

 If chlamydia is left untreated it can lead to serious complications.
-As the infection spreads, it can affect your urinary tract, pelvic tissue and reproductive system.
-As a woman, untreated chlamydia can lead to difficulties in having a baby.
+As the infection spreads, it can affect your urinary tract, pelvic tissue, and reproductive system.
+As a woman, untreated chlamydia can lead to fertility issues and difficulty conceiving.

 Fertility issues

-Untreated chlamydia can lead to fertility issues in 10 to15% of women.
-The bacteria can spread to your reproductive system and cause an infection in your fallopian tubes.
-The fallopian tubes connect your ovaries to your womb.
+Untreated chlamydia can lead to fertility issues as the bacteria can spread to the reproductive system and cause an infection in the fallopian tubes, which connect the ovaries to the womb.

 Gonorrhoea can also cause fertility issues.
-Gonorrhoea is another STI that is caused by bacteria.
-Chlamydia and gonorrhoea often happen together.
+Gonorrhoea is another STI caused by infectious bacteria and often occurs alongside chlamydia.
 Even if you have both STIs, you may not have any symptoms.
-You can request a dual chlamydia and gonorrhoea test kit from ZAVA.
+You can request a chlamydia and gonorrhoea test kit from ZAVA.

 • pain during sex